JuanDavid13/Node_kanban/README.md

 > [here](https://www.youtube.com/watch?v=MFtsLRphqDM&ab_channel=TheNetNinja) you have a link, if you don't know how to install it.

 1. Create a folder where you want to store the proyect.
-2. Open a new terminal
+2. Open a new terminal.
 3. write:
     `$ git clone https://github.com/JuanDavid13/Node_kanban.git`
 4. Once the proyect is cloned, write:
     `npm install`
+to install all the dependencies.
 5. Then you can write: